Let’s first answer the question: what is a suffix?

 Cat → Nasty cat

-This is a cat, but is this a particularly ugly or a particularly cute cat?
-You can use a suffix to convey your take on things!
+This is a cat, but is this a particularly ugly cat or a particularly cute cat?
+You can use a suffix to convey how you feel about things!

-Imagine: you can “emotionally charge” a noun and give it a new shade of meaning with only a little cluster of letters.
+Imagine: you can “emotionally charge” a noun and give it a new shade of meaning with just a small group of letters.

-Yes, Italian suffixes are that powerful and mastering them is of the utmost importance if you want to start speaking like a native does.
+Yes, Italian suffixes are that powerful, and mastering them is of the utmost importance if you want to start speaking like a native.

-Plus, if you like playing creatively with the language like I do, you’ll love testing these Italian suffixes with words you already know.
+Plus, if you like to play creatively with the language like I do, you’ll love testing these Italian suffixes on words you already know.

-Before we start looking into some practical examples of Italian suffixes, I need to give you a few words of caution.
+Before we start looking at some practical examples of Italian suffixes, I need to give you a few words of caution.

 Rule #1

-To add any Italian suffix to a word, just remove the last vowel from that word and append the suffix.
+To add an Italian suffix to a word, simply remove the last vowel from that word and add the suffix.
 It’s that simple.

 Rarely, the noun itself will also undergo a change.